Why We Designed an Object Store with a Conscience

 - Data will be stored where it is going to be directed to, and retrieved from.

-So we decided to opt for a feedback loop.
+So we decided to opt for a dynamic data placement.
 Each server collects its own metrics, sends them to a distributed service, called Conscience, which computes a quality score and publishes these scores on a bulletin available to all the servers of the infrastructure: the grid of nodes.
 This is done every few seconds, asynchronously, so each node always knows the state of all other nodes.
 Each micro decision on where to place data is done using the best available nodes with the highest scores.

 Scores are calculated based on capacity, CPU power, and IOPS available on the node, and are computed as a geometric mean; this means a node’s score can be 0 if any of the resources goes as low as 0 (no more capacity left, no more CPU left, etc.).
 New servers will come to the top of the list as soon as they are added because they are empty, but they will not be hammered too much right away, as the measured IOPS will decrease and will impact their overall score.